 Second-hand car: If you’re buying a used car from a private seller, you’ll generally pay stamp duty when transferring the vehicle into your name.
 You’ll also pay a registration transfer fee.
 If you’re buying a used car from a car dealer, you often have the option of a ‘driveaway price’ that includes stamp duty and registration costs.

-New car: If you’re buying a new car from a dealer, they may offer you extras such as extended warranties, paint and fabric protection and window tinting.
+New car: If you’re buying a new car from a dealer, they may offer you extras.
+Things like extended warranties, paint and fabric protection and window tinting.
 Consider whether these add-ons suit your needs and fit within your budget.
 If you’re being offered a number of ‘free’ extras, keep in mind the dealer is likely recouping this cost through the profit they’re making on the vehicle sale.

 In Australia, all cars must have Compulsory Third Party (CTP) insurance as part of the registration process.
 CTP insurance protects drivers by covering any compensation payouts if they injure or kill another person (the third party) in a motor vehicle accident.

-Most states include CTP premiums within registration costs for a new or second-hand car (for the first year), but some may let you choose which CTP insurer you go with.
+Most states include CTP premiums within registration costs for a new or second-hand car (for the first year).
+However, some may let you choose which CTP insurer you go with.
 The costs for CTP vary between driver profiles and states and territories.

 If you want more cover for your vehicle – or other people’s, in case of an accident – you can decide between third party property, third party fire and theft, or comprehensive insurance.